ywh555hhh/ywh555hhh/README.md

     </a>

 </p>

-I participated in [Generic Operational and Optimal Data Lab](https://good.ncu.edu.cn/) and our team won the second class prize
+I participated in [2024 ASC](http://www.asc-events.org/StudentChallenge/index.html) and our team won the second class prize
 <img src="homepage_media/asc24-ncu.jpg" alt="asc24-ncu" width="500">

 haha that is all, i am a rookie,haha!